-Our portfolio of commercial-stage products now includes NexoBrid (anacaulase-bcdb), a topically-administered biological orphan product containing proteolytic enzymes.
-The FDA approved NexoBrid on December 28, 2022, and the product is indicated for the removal of eschar in adults with deep partial-thickness and/or full-thickness thermal burns.
+Our portfolio of commercial-stage products also includes NexoBrid (anacaulase-bcdb), a topically-administered biological orphan product containing proteolytic enzymes.
+The FDA approved NexoBrid in December 2022, and the product is indicated for the removal of eschar in adults with deep partial-thickness and/or full-thickness thermal burns.
+During the fourth quarter of 2023, we submitted a supplemental BLA to the FDA seeking to revise the labeled indications for NexoBrid to include pediatric patients, which the FDA subsequently accepted for filing and consideration.
+We expect the FDA to complete its review of this BLA supplement, and for the expansion of the NexoBrid label to occur during the third quarter of 2024.

 NexoBrid is approved in the European Union ("EU") and other international markets and has been designated as an orphan biologic in the U.S., EU and other international markets.
 NexoBrid has the potential to change the standard of care for eschar removal with respect to hospitalized burn patients and treat a significant addressable market in the U.S. With respect to NexoBrid, of the approximately 40,000 people that are hospitalized in the U.S. each year for burn-related injuries, the majority, over 30,000, have thermal burns and will likely require some level of eschar removal.
 NexoBrid's FDA approval expands our burn care franchise's total addressable market, which will permit us to treat a significantly larger segment of hospitalized burn patients than with Epicel alone.
 The expansion of our target addressable market supports a broader commercial footprint, and we believe that this may help drive both increased NexoBrid use as well as increased Epicel awareness throughout the burn care space.
+Both our Epicel and NexoBrid products are serviced by our burn care field force, which consists of individual sales and clinical representatives that regularly engage with our target audience.
+The team is divided into geographical regions, each managed by a Regional Manager and led by a Vice President of National Burn Care Sales.